Council of Five Elders: Ukita Hideie

-Ukita Hideie (Japanese: 宇喜多 秀家) was the daimyō of Bizen and Mimasaka Provinces (modern Okayama Prefecture).
+Ukita Hideie was the daimyō of Bizen and Mimasaka Provinces (modern Okayama Prefecture).
 He was a military commander and feudal lord during the Azuchi-Momoyama period.
 Also referred to as Hachirō (八郎).
 At the age of 26, Ukita was elected to be one of the five elders when he returned from the Imjin war, also known as the Japanese invasions of Korea.
-(Japanese: 慶弔の役 keicho no eki).
-While he was an elder, he was also serving as a daimyō during the Warring States period (Japanese: 戦国時代 Sengoku Jidai).
+While he was an elder, he was also serving as a daimyō during the Warring States period.
 He was banished to Hachijō Island after the Battle of Sekigahara.

 Maeda Toshiie

-Maeda Toshiie (Japanese: 前田 利家) was one of the leading generals of Oda Nobunaga following the Sengoku period of the 16th century extending to the Azuchi–Momoyama period.
+Maeda Toshiie was one of the leading generals of Oda Nobunaga following the Sengoku period of the 16th century extending to the Azuchi–Momoyama period.
 Referred to as Chikuzen in the letters by Hideyoshi.
 He became one of the Five Elders at the age of 53.
 Hideyoshi entrusted the province of Kaga and Etchū to Toshiie after taking the province from the daimyō Sassa Narimasa.
-While he was an elder, he also had a position as senior second rank (Japanese: 権大納言 Gon-Dainagon) and had the authority to pass his opinions on to the national government.
+While he was an elder, he also had a position as senior second rank (権大納言 Gon-Dainagon) and had the authority to pass his opinions on to the national government.
 After the death of Maeda Toshiie, his son, Maeda Toshinaga was to succeed him as a member of the Five Elders.

 Uesugi Kagekatsu

-Uesugi Kagekatsu (Japanese: 上杉 景勝) was a Japanese samurai and daimyō during the Sengoku and Edo periods.
+Uesugi Kagekatsu was a Japanese samurai and daimyō during the Sengoku and Edo periods.
 He was the primary lord of the feudal domain of Yonesawa.
 He was elected to be a part of the Five Elders at the age of 43.
 Since the Battle of Shizugatake in 1583, he had cooperated with Hideyoshi by aiding him during battles, and he was one of the earliest daimyō to render homage to Hideyoshi.
 Hideyoshi had made alliances with Kagekatsu because he had the potential power to attack Ieyasu from the Echigo province in the north.

 Mōri Terumoto

-Mōri Terumoto (Japanese: 毛利 輝元) was a Japanese daimyō during the Azuchi-Momoyama period and the Edo period.
+Mōri Terumoto was a Japanese daimyō during the Azuchi-Momoyama period and the Edo period.
 He was a descendant of the feudal lord of the Choshu domain.
 He became one of the Five Elders at the age of 46.

 Terumoto fought against Hideyoshi before the latter's rise to power, but lacked enough supporters.
 Realizing that Hideyoshi would be the next leader of the country, he began to build trust by sending gifts to celebrate Hideyoshi's victory at the Battle of Shizugatake and helping him in the Kyushu Campaign in 1587.

 He was allied with Ishida Mitsunari at the Battle of Sekigahara and acted as the head general of the Western Army.